Cold Prey 2: Plot

 Jannicke (Berdal), the only survivor from the massacre depicted in the previous movie, is found in Jotunheimen and brought to a hospital in Otta.
 She receives good care, but she is still traumatized from her ordeal.
 At the hospital she speaks with the police and informs them of the location of the bodies, including that of the killer mountain man.
 Jannicke also speaks with and befriends a young boy, Daniel, who is a patient as well.

-The police discover several bodies in the crevice Jannicke described; one of them is the body of the mountain man, apparently dead.
+The police discover several bodies in the crevice as Jannicke described; one of them is the body of the mountain man.
 The police transport all the bodies back to the hospital for autopsies.
-Kindly doctor Camilla informs Jannicke of this, and Jannicke attacks the mountain man's apparently dead body before being restrained.
+Doctor Camilla brings Jannicke to the morgue for some closure; Jannicke, however, becomes violent when she sees the mountain man's body.

 While a nurse is cataloging the mountain man's clothes, he begins to stir.
-The staff frantically work to revive the man; when Jannicke hears this she is desperate to stop them, but the staff sedate her despite Camilla's objection.
-The doctors revive the mountain man, who appears to be in a coma.
-However, some time later he awakens and murders the policeman who was guarding him.
+The staff frantically work to revive the man.
+When Jannicke sees what the medical staff were doing, she is desperate to stop them.
+The staff sedated Jannike despite Camilla's objection.
+The Mountain man condition is stable, but he is in a coma.
+Some time later he awakens and murders the policeman who was guarding him.

 Meanwhile, the police chief has been researching old files of disappearances, and he discovers that the mountain man has been killing people on the mountain for decades.
-The man was a disturbed, violent child whose parents owned the mountain hotel.
-The police return to the crevice and find many more, older bodies.
+The mountain man was a disturbed, violent child whose parents owned the mountain hotel.
+The police chief instructed some policemen to return to the crevice, and they found many more older dead bodies.

 At the hospital, the mountain man commences a killing spree across the hospital, while Jannicke awakens, finds Daniel and Camilla, and eventually locks the mountain man in the basement.
 By the time the trio reaches the exit, the police have arrived.
 Daniel is taken safely away by his mother.